 - Medical absences: examiner sick or doctor/dentist/hospital appointments

 Of course, there’s not much you can really do if an examiner is unwell, on strike, or has to attend to an emergency.
 But the end result is the same: you end up waiting longer for tests.
 In fact, in many instances, your test may be pushed back by months.
+Wondering what will happen if your test is cancelled due to bad weather?
+See, will my driving test go ahead in the snow?

 In some cases, meanwhile, learner drivers end up cancelling their own test.
 Most of the time, this won’t have a major impact on the availability of driving tests as a whole—after all, if you cancel your appointment, then it’s free for someone else to grab.
 However, in some cases, learner drivers inadvertently “cancel” their test by turning up at the wrong time, at the wrong test centre, or simply forgetting to bring their provisional licence.
 When this happens, it’s simply too short notice for someone else to take advantage of the spare test, meaning that it goes to waste.